 The Scheme has selected Insight to manage the Scheme's LDI portfolio.
-The aim of the portfolio is to mitigate interest rate and inflation risk experienced with valuing the Scheme's liabilities, as measured on a Technical Provisions basis.
-The portfolio targeted a 70% hedge on interest rates and inflation risk as at Q4 2017, with this scheduled to increase to a 95% hedge using a pre-determined method, commencing in Q1 2018 and finishing in Q2 2020.
+The aim of the portfolio is to mitigate interest rate and inflation risk experienced with valuing the Scheme's liabilities, as measured on a Long Term Funding Target basis.
+The portfolio targets a 95% hedge on interest rates and inflation risk.

 The funds invest in a suite of pooled funds that may include leveraged Gilts or swaps.
-The mandate includes a portfolio of cash and fixed income assets to sit alongside the LDI portfolio to provide liquidity as needed, which is managed to a target linked to LIBOR.
+The mandate includes a portfolio of cash and fixed income assets to sit alongside the LDI portfolio to provide liquidity as needed, which is managed to a target linked to SONIA.